-My current research focuses on understanding the origins of the highest energy particles ever detected, ultra-high-energy cosmic rays (UHECRs).
+My research focuses on understanding the origins of the highest energy particles ever detected, ultra-high-energy cosmic rays (UHECRs).
 Because of their huge energies, they are thought to be accelerated in energetic astrophysical sources outside of our own Galaxy, but the exact nature of these sources remains unknown.
 UHECRs produce neutrinos and photons when they interact with matter and radiation fields as they leave their sources and travel through the universe towards us.
 In this way, we can also study signals from these other "messengers" to deepen our understanding.
 I have worked on both new detector technologies that will allow us to detect more of these rare particles and data analysis techniques to fully exploit all the available information in the search for their sources.
 These days, I'm particularly interested in how Bayesian statistical methods and multi-messenger approaches can be used to give new insights into UHECR phenomenology and other long-standing problems in astrophysics.

-1. Capel, F., Mortlock, D. J. & Finley, C., 2020.
+Paper: Capel, F., Mortlock, D. J. & Finley, C., 2020.
 Bayesian constraints on the astrophysical neutrino source population from IceCube data.
 Physical Review D, 101, pp.123017, 10.1103/PhysRevD.101.123017.

-I have developed a Bayesian hierarchical model which enables a joint fit of the UHECR energy spectrum and arrival directions within the context of a physical model for the UHECR phenomenology.
+We have developed a Bayesian hierarchical model which enables a joint fit of the UHECR energy spectrum and arrival directions within the context of a physical model for the UHECR phenomenology.
 Using this approach, we see a higher associated fraction than other work, but the simple physical model is still not able to explain the cosmic rays at the very highest energies, which are the most constraining.
 This work has been shortlisted for the American Statistical Association's Best Astrostatistics Student Paper Award.
 The code is open source and documented for reproducibility.

-2. Capel, F. & Mortlock, D. J., 2019.
+Paper: Capel, F. & Mortlock, D. J., 2019.
 Impact of using the ultrahigh-energy cosmic ray arrival energies to constrain source associations.
 Monthly Notices of the Royal Astronomical Society, 484(2), pp.2324–2340, 10.1093/mnras/stz081.

 The Mini-EUSO instrument is a small UV telescope that was recently launched to the International Space Station.
 It is designed to prepare for the space-based fluorescence detection of UHECRs.
 If successful, this technique will be able to dramatically increase the number of UHECRs we are able to observe, thanks to the increase in effective area that comes with being able to view large amounts of the Earth's atmosphere from space.